Global Environmental & Societal Benefits of Western North America Natural Gas Development

 LNG exports from North America can be a truly transformative force for the global environment, but that requires a whole-earth perspective instead of a narrow national or regional focus.
 That is why WSTN is bringing together like-minded, states, provinces, tribal nations and local government bodies to share this vision.

 Exporting gas to Asia will also help to reduce energy poverty by providing an abundant, affordable fuel resource.
-In 2017, 992 million people worldwide had no access to electricity.
-And almost 40 percent of the earth’s population (nearly 3 billion people) currently cook and heat their homes with open fires or stoves fueled by kerosene, wood, animal dung or crop waste.
+In 2019, 740 million people worldwide had no access to electricity, and roughly 3 billion people - 40% of the world's population - cook and heat their homes with open fires or stoves fueled by kerosene, wood, animal dung or crop waste.

 That's almost half of the world that suffers from emissions that pose a significant health risk to themselves and their families, and our global environment – because pollution knows no boundaries.